Going to court FAQs

 How should I dress to come to court?

 You should wear clothes that are comfortable.
 Most witnesses dress smartly.
 Do not turn up wearing football colours or clothing that may be deemed offensive to other court users.
-No hats are allowed to be worn in court.
+No hats are allowed to be worn in court, but religious head coverings are allowed.

 Do all judges and sheriffs wear robes and wigs?